LiamJShaw/virtual-pet/README.md

 ## Features

 - `Feed`
-Once an hour?
+Once an hour? a feed button will appear, up to a max of two stored.

 - `Play`
 Once every 10 minutes or something?
 An actual minigame?
 Choice of games?
-Shwordle?
-Battleships?

 ## How